 Memorandums of Agreement

 Find out if your site requires a written contract between the site and University that is above and beyond the Practicum/ Internship Registration document.
-If so, follow up with the Clinical Experiences Coordinator for assistance.
+If so, follow up with the Clinical Experiences Coordinator for assistance in beginning this process.